 Help Stop the King Amendment from Becoming Law

-February 7, 2014 Update: President Obama signed the 2014 Farm Bill into law today.
+President Obama signed the 2014 Farm Bill into law on February 7, 2014.
 Lucky for animals, the new law does not include the “King Amendment,” which would have severely weakened state animal protection measures.
 And it does include language making it a crime to attend, or to bring a minor to, an animal fight.
 Thank you for all your hard work that led to this outcome!

 Do you value the progress that we have made together for animal welfare throughout the United States?
 If you do, there is something you should know about the 2013 Farm Bill.
 Steve King, an Iowa Representative who has a long history of working to stifle animal protection laws, is trying to weaken state animal protection measures through an amendment to the 2013 Farm Bill.
 The so-called "King Amendment" (Sec.
 11312 of H.R.
 2642) has already passed the House and is therefore under consideration as the conference committee seeks to reconcile the House and Senate versions of the Farm Bill.
 If the amendment is allowed to stand and is adopted into law, it will disrupt advancements that have been made in animal protection throughout the country.
 State laws that stop shark finning, horse slaughter, intense animal confinement, and many other cruel practices will be invalidated.
 The amendment is so broadly worded, in fact, that it could adversely impact not only the development of animal welfare measures, but also food safety, worker protection, and environmental quality standards.

 Proponents are marketing the King Amendment as an effort to "protect" interstate commerce.
 The truth is that, if incorporated into the final bill, this provision will interfere with states' rights to establish laws to protect the health and safety of their citizens.
 It would stymie the progress that many states have made in improving animal welfare regulation and could put a stop to future state legislation aimed at promoting humane conditions for animals.